abhii2002/DagerHiltDemo/README.md

 # DaggerHiltDemo
- DaggerHiltDemo demonstrates user profile database with Hilt, Coroutines, Flow, Jetpack (Room, ViewModel) based on MVVM architecture.
+ DaggerHiltDemo demonstrates user profile database with Hilt, Coroutines, Flow, Room, ViewModel based on MVVM architecture.
  It is a user profile interface.
 Where we can store a user profile, and all of its details locally on our device.

 ![USER PROFILE DATABASE SAVED LOCALLY ON DEVICE](https://user-images.githubusercontent.com/87520905/226391235-7f22ac4e-fd40-469f-a43b-ac34c2c10921.png)